-If you are experiencing any technical problems or require any assistance with the prlf you are experiencing any technical problems or require any assistance with the proper operation or application of your instrument, please call, e-mail or fax our technical support team:
+If you are experiencing any technical problems or require any assistance with the proper operation or application of your instrument, please call, e-mail or fax our technical support team:

 Chauvin Arnoux®, Inc. d.b.a.
 AEMC® Instruments

 Phone: (800) 343-1391 (Ext.
 351)